 As Asia’s electricity demand increases, power grid operators must continuously invest in gas-insulated switchgear (GIS) however it is important to find climate friendly alternatives to SF6.

-Nuventura, an early-stage company, pioneered the world’s first SF6-free, dry-air, medium-voltage GIS technology.
-Nuventura replaces SF6 with pressurized air, maintaining the strength of traditional GIS switchgear while integrating smart sensors for continuous monitoring.
+Nuventura, has pioneered the world’s first SF6-free, dry-air, medium-voltage GIS technology.
+Nuventura replaces the SF6 insulating medium with pressurized air, maintaining the strength of traditional GIS switchgear while integrating smart sensors for continuous monitoring.
 The solution’s insulation medium has Nuventura’s product can reduce switchgear operations and maintenance costs by up to 30 per cent and has CO2 equivalent of zero, compared to a traditional SF6 one which has a CO2 equivalent of 75.6 tons4.

-Nuventura deploys its technology by licensing local switchgear manufacturers to manufacture and sell SF6-free switchgear.
-This model gives Nuventura’s solution high potential to scale globally including in Asia-Pacific markets, where it is already in use in the People’s Republic of China.
+This innovative solution has high potential to scale globally including in Asia-Pacific markets, where it is already in use in the People’s Republic of China.
 Through this investment, ADB Ventures hopes to enable this tech transfer and support the company in scaling up its operations.